sarmishra/ZT-MCP-Project/README.md

-# ZT-MCP: Zero-Trust Security Architecture for MCP-Connected AI Agents 🛡️
+# ZT-MCP: Zero-Trust Security Architecture for MCP-Connected AI Agents
-### Reference Implementation for IEEE COINS 2026
+### Reference Implementation

 This repository contains the reference implementation of **ZT-MCP**, a zero-trust enforcement middleware designed specifically for the Model Context Protocol (MCP) ecosystem.